CodeKhanh/online-resume/index.md

   while simultaneously assessing the mortality and sex of over 1000 mosquitoes

-- Presented research findings to peers and faculty, highlighting strong scientific communication abilities
+- Presented research findings to peers and faculty, using strong scientific communication and data analysis abilities